 Background and activities

 I am a senior researcher and adjunct associate professor at the Department of Biotechnology and Food Science and Nobipol.
 My research has been focused on microbiology/biochemistry/biotechnology on industrial microorganisms, both basic and applied projects.
-This year I am coordinating the PhD subject Prokaryote Molecular Biology, and will teach parts of the Molecular genetics course.
+This year I will teach part of Biochemistry II.

 Areas of speciality

 - Understand and control the biosynthesis of alginate in Pseudomonas fluorescens and Azotobacter vinelandii

 - Develop microorganisms (bacteria and thraustochytrids) producing feed ingredients, especially DHA and EPA

 - Study the effect of bacterially produced surfactants, proteins and polysaccharides on the floatability of nanosized mineral particles.